jaketay/docs/app/installation/Installing_Jirafe_for_hybris.md

 * ACCEPTED = Jirafe has received and consumed the event.
 (In general, you always want these objects to be cleaned.)
 * REJECTED = Object is malformed.
 These are removed by deafult.
 * NOT_AUTHORIZED = Object was sent without proper authorization.
 The Jirafe Plugin will retry these events, so by default this status code is NOT cleaned.

+The system status page includes a table with a snapshot summary of the data staging table.

 Different statuses are useful at different stages of integration.
 In development, the cron job should not be run or should be set to clean up no statuses.